Survival Prediction of Brain Cancer with Incomplete Radiology, Pathology, Genomics, and Demographic Data: Results

 \section{Results}

 Table~\ref{table:performance} compared our proposed pipeline with prior benchmarks~\cite{chen2020pathomic,braman2021deep}.
 Our proposed MMD method achieved superior performance compared with benchmarks.
 The performance on joint testing sets of pathomic fusion~\cite{chen2020pathomic} and our work are used for a fair comparison of different methods.
-The best performance of their released model (the pathgraphomic network with attention gates) was compared with our best model (all data + modality dropout + reconstruction + mean vector) on this subset.
-Deep orthogonal fusion was not open-sourced \cite{braman2021deep}, so we only compared with their tensor fusion method using four complete modalities.
+The best performance of their released model (the "pathgraphomic" network with attention gates trained by mRNA, DNA and pathology images) was compared with our best model (all data + modality dropout + reconstruction + mean vector) on this subset.
+We rebuilt the Deep orthogonal fusion following the papers \cite{braman2021deep, lezama2018ole} (e.g., uni-modal embeddings were compressed to 8 dimension by a linear layer for tensor fusion), but the four uni-modal structures and features mentioned above trained by all available uni-modal data were used for a fair comparison.

 Results of different training strategies for uni-modal learning and multi-modal fusion are in Table~\ref{table:performance2}.
-For uni-modal training, the only finetuning the last layer of ImageNet pre-trained network achieved better uni-modal survival prediction than finetuning the whole pre-trained network.
-When using multi-modal data, two-stage training with fixed unimodal embeddings outperformed the end-to-end training.
-Table~\ref{table:performance3} showed that the results of three different multi-modal fusion methods trained by complete data (``C" in the table) or all data (``C+M" in the table), and with or without modality dropout.
-For the mean vector method, the modality dropout and training with all data consistently improved the performance on testing sets.
+For uni-modal training, only finetuning the last layer of the ImageNet pre-trained network achieved better uni-modal survival prediction than finetuning the whole pre-trained network.
+When using multi-modal data, two-stage training with fixed uni-modal embeddings is competitive compared with the end-to-end training.
+Table~\ref{table:performance3} shows the results of three different multi-modal fusion methods trained by complete data (``C" in the table) or all data ("C+M" in the table), with or without modality dropout.
+For the mean vector method, the modality dropout, reconstruction, and training with all data consistently improved the performance on testing sets.